 Dr Nicola Streeten: Founder and London co-ordinator (2009-) is an anthropologist-turned-illustrator and comics scholar.
 Her graphic memoir Billy, Me & You, published by Myriad Editions in 2011, is the first long form graphic memoir by a British woman to have been published and was awarded Highly Commended in the Popular Medicine category of the British Medical Association Medical Book Awards 2012.
-She holds a PhD on the cultural history of British feminist cartoons and comics from 1970 to 2010 from the University of Sussex.
+She holds a PhD on a cultural history of feminist cartoons and comics in Britain from 1970 to 2010 from the University of Sussex.
 She lectures at London College of Communication, University of the Arts London.